 - Offering inexpensive business voice over IP services to small and medium-sized businesses

-- They work great for companies with a small budget and limited calling needs
+- Great for companies with a small budget and limited calling needs

-- They offer one platform for unified communications such as voice, video, text, etc.
+- One platform for unified communications such as voice, video, text, etc.

 - Service does not require a contract or long-term commitment